abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 After examining performance in our simulations, we find that coding agents have advantageous traits that help them succeed in settings where the goal is not to write code, but to achieve correct real-world outcomes *through* code in complex systems.
 If these agents can learn to reason reliably across unmapped business domains while retaining their native fluency in code, the distance to broad automation shrinks considerably.

 Today, coding agents still do not generalize to complex business workflows.
 Domain-specific tools and guardrails will remain important in the near term \- but they address failure modes one instance at a time.
-This risks running afoul of the bitter lesson15, and history suggests that general methods eventually win.
+This risks running afoul of the bitter lesson<d-cite key="sutton2019bitterlesson"></d-cite>, and history suggests that general methods eventually win.